Use tabs in windows on Mac

 For example, open a document in the TextEdit app.

 In the document, click the New Tab button in the tab bar or choose File > New Tab (if available).

 If you don’t see the tab bar, choose View > Show Tab Bar.

 Save the document.
 Its name appears as the tab name.

-In some apps, you can add tabs using a keyboard shortcut, based on how the tab option is set in Dock preferences.
-When the option is set to Always or In Full Screen Only, press Command-N. When the option is set to Manually, press Option-Command-N.
+In some apps, you can add tabs using a keyboard shortcut, based on how the tab option is set in General preferences.
+When the option is set to “in full screen” or “always,” press Command-N. When the option is set to “never,” press Option-Command-N.

 Show and navigate tabs